 The reservation scheme is defined for the SC/ST/OBC/Ex-servicemen and Civilian Central Government Servants.
 The claim for UPSC CAPF Reservation is however subjected to some rules as defined by UPSC.
 Check the rules defined by reservation claims:

 The basic UPSC CAPF Eligibility consists of 5 major dimensions.
-The candidates who are applying through general category or through the UPSC CAPF Reservation.
+The candidates who are applying through the general category or through the UPSC CAPF Reservation.
 Check below the reservation criteria defined by CAPF AC wing:

 The age limit for UPSC CAPF is defined separately for the reserved and non- reserved category candidates.
 The reserved category candidates are getting age relaxation of 5 years under the scheme.
 The lower age limit is 20 years for non- reserved category candidates.
 The upper age limit for general category candidates below 25 years.
 The age relaxations for various categories is given above in the article.